Olivia Smith (soccer): International career

 Smith began 2024 being named to the Canadian squad for the 2024 CONCACAF W Gold Cup, while citing that her "biggest goal" for the year was to make the smaller eighteen-person team for the 2024 Summer Olympics in Paris.
 She scored her first senior international goal in Canada's opening game of the Gold Cup, a 6–0 rout of El Salvador.
 Smith was then given her first start at the senior level in the second group game, against Paraguay, and scored her second goal of the tournament.
 She missed the quarter-final against Costa Rica while in concussion protocol.
 Smith played thirty minutes of extra time in the semi-final versus the United States, which ultimately saw Canada ousted in the penalty shootout.
 She received the Young Player Award at the conclusion of the tournament.
 The Gold Cup was called Smith's "true breakout on the international stage."
 Due to injury, she was unable to participate in the 2024 SheBelieves Cup, and ultimately was not included in the Canadian Olympic roster.
 Smith was named the 2024 Canada Soccer Young Player of the Year.

 During an International friendly against Switzerland on 24 October, Smith went off with an injury in the 32nd minute.
 She later withdrew from the camp and returned to Arsenal with a Hip pointer.

+Having initially been selected, in February 2026, Smith withdrew from the Canada squad for the 2026 SheBelieves Cup due to concussion which was sustained while playing for Arsenal.

+Smith made her return to the national team after her concussion as she was called up for the 2026 FIFA Series in Brazil in April 2026.
+She featured in a 1–0 loss to Brazil in the final, as Canada finished in second in the tournament on April 18, 2026.